-Annuities have been around since the Roman Empire.
-But many investors still find them confusing due to the range of options available and the fees associated with them.
+Annuities have been around since the Roman Empire, but many investors still find them confusing due to the range of options available and the associated fees.

 Contrary to popular belief, wealthy people can benefit from buying annuities.
 Here are three kinds worth considering:

 One of the top concerns of most retirees, wealthy or not, is that they will outlive their savings.
 A longevity annuity (also called an advanced life deferred/delayed annuity) can provide some peace of mind.
 Payouts do not begin until you reach a certain age, typically around 80.
 After that, the annuity pays guaranteed periodic income for life.

 The downside?
 If you die prior to reaching the minimum payout age, your beneficiaries get nothing.